 Usama (Sam) Acra is a senior instructor in the Department of English.
-He has taught several courses at LAU (from 1983 to 1987 and from 1991 to present), including Fundamentals of Oral Communication (previously known as Communication Art), Business Communication, Sophomore Rhetoric, English II, English I, English 009, intensive English courses, etc.
+He has taught several courses at LAU (from 1983 to 1987 and from 1991 to date), including Fundamentals of Oral Communication (previously known as Communication Art), Business Communication, Sophomore Rhetoric, English II, English I, English 009, and intensive English courses.

 He has also taught in four other universities:

 - Speech courses at The University of Wisconsin - Milwaukee (UWM) and Milwaukee Area Technical College (MATC).